When to Use

 Make it accessible to the most marginalised.
 Feedback mechanisms default to serving the most articulate and connected community members.
 Deliberately design access for women, older people, people with disabilities, and ethnic minorities.

-Separate complaints from programme feedback.
-A complaint about programme behaviour (staff misconduct, exclusion) requires a different response process than feedback about programme quality (training not useful, meeting inconvenient).
+Separate complaints from program feedback.
+A complaint about program behavior (staff misconduct, exclusion) requires a different response process than feedback about program quality (training not useful, meeting inconvenient).
 Mix them up and neither gets handled well.

 Integrate feedback into data reviews.
 Feedback is data.
-It should be analysed and presented alongside monitoring data in programme review meetings.
+It should be analyzed and presented alongside monitoring data in program review meetings.

 Common Mistakes